Raj-Kunal/Tetris/README.md

 # About
 ## Code Structure
-The game logic is implemented in `tetris.cpp`.
-The exact game rules and mechanics are figured from several wikis about Tetris.
+The game logic is implemented in `logic.cpp`.
+The exact game rules and mechanics are used.

 Class `Piece` represents a game piece, it defines how a piece rotates and kicks off obstacles.